Termineric/termineric-toolbox/README.md

 - Logging and consistency checks

 ### 🔹 Windows App Installers
-- Prebuilt Windows applications I’ve written in the past
+- Standalone Windows applications I’ve written in the past
 - Provided with installers for convenience
+- Built for and tested on Windows only
+- Source code is not included
 - Shared as-is, without guarantees or support

 ### 🔹 TechnoCave (Hobby Projects)